 Step 1: Remove the Lawn Mower Blade

-(As a safety precaution – We suggest you Remove the spark plug first, before removing the mower blade).
+(As a safety precaution – Remove the spark plug first before removing the mower blade).

 Removing the blade from the mower – is a simple matter of loosening the single bolt that holds it to the crankshaft.
 This bolt will usually be quite tight, but you’ll find that it’s possible to remove it with a sturdy wrench or socket.